Equidistribution from Fractals: Ergodic fractal distributions, spectra and phase

 In fact, not only are $P$-typical measures non-atomic; they also have positive dimension:

-\begin{prop} There is a number $\delta$ such that $P$-a.e. $\nu$ has $\dim\nu=\delta$.
+\begin{prop} Let $P$ be an EFD.
+There is a number $\delta$ such that $P$-a.e. $\nu$ has $\dim\nu=\delta$.
 If $P$ is nontrivial then $\delta>0$. \end{prop} \begin{proof} This follows from \cite[Lemma 1.18]{Hochman12b}; we include a proof for completeness.
-For the first statement, restriction can only increase dimension, and scaling does not affect it, so for any measure $\nu$ we have $\dim S_t\nu\leq\dim \nu$.
+For the first statement, restriction can only increase dimension, and scaling does not affect it, so for any measure $\nu$ we have $\dim S_t\nu\geq\dim \nu$.
 By ergodicity, the dimension is $P$-a.s. equal to some constant $\delta\ge 0$.

 Now assume that $P$ is nontrivial, we need to show that $\delta>0$.
 We will use the characterization of dimension using local dimension, recall Equation \eqref{eq:dim-using-local-dim}.
 Write

 By Lemma \ref{lem:consequence-quasi-palm}, it is enough to verify that there is $\delta>0$ such that $f(\nu)\ge\delta$ for $P$-a.e. $\nu$ (note that the set $B=\{ \nu: f(\nu)\ge\delta\}$ satisfies $S^t\nu\in B\Rightarrow \nu\in B$).
 But $f$ is $S$-invariant, whence by ergodicity we only need to check that $f(\nu)>0$ on a set of positive $P$-measure.